AmeerArena/CloudApp-GroupCW/README.md

-# Coursework template - Sophie's Version
+# COMP3207 Group Coursework - Sophie's Version

 Changes made include the addition of the 'lectureSetup.ejs' file and changes to 'app.js', 'client.js', and 'client.ejs'.